Watchtower Bible School of Gilead

 Watchtower Bible School of Gilead is the formal name of the missionary school of Jehovah's Witnesses, typically referred to simply as Gilead or Gilead School.
 Gilead is the flagship school at the Watchtower Educational Center at Patterson, New York, United States.

 History

-In 1942, Nathan H. Knorr, then president of the Watchtower Society, proposed the Watchtower Bible School of Gilead as an opportunity to expand their global preaching efforts.
+In 1942, Nathan H. Knorr, then president of the Watchtower Society, proposed the Watchtower Bible College of Gilead as an opportunity to expand their global preaching efforts.
+The name was later changed to Watchtower Bible School of Gilead.
 Originally intended as a temporary program, the first class began on February 1, 1943.
 No tuition was to be charged.
 Five months later, graduating students began to move out to their assignments in nine Latin-American countries, including Cuba.
 As early as 1956, graduates were serving "in about a hundred different lands".

 Gilead School has held classes at several of the facilities operated by the Watchtower Society: